Writam99/ScientificPython/README.md

 # ScientificPython
-# Contains most used commands in Numpy, Scipy and Matplotlib
+# Contains most used commands in Numpy, Pandas and Matplotlib